Free 50-point store self-assessment

 31–40: Ready for Phase 1

-You can confidently start a single-workflow AI pilot (4-8 weeks).
+You can confidently start a single-workflow AI pilot (4-8 weeks) — cart recovery, support deflection, or product content.
 Build it with baseline metrics, an A/B test or holdout, and a written success threshold.

-You can run a multi-system AI rollout.
+You can run a multi-system AI rollout across your storefront, helpdesk, and marketing stack.
 Your foundations are in place — the constraint is sequencing and vendor selection, not readiness.

 What to do with your score